-1 From 2020, it includes "manager" and "middle manager" job titles.
+- 1 From 2020, it includes "manager" and "middle manager" job titles.
 The objective is to create the conditions of inclusiveness and social culture that can fuel a solid path aimed at achieving gender equality at least in management positions.
-The data extended to the Corporate Bodies and all personnel are shown on page F23.

-2 Work-related injuries involving direct employees that caused absence from work for at least 24 hours.
+The data extended to the Corporate Bodies and all personnel are shown on page F23. - 2 Work-related injuries involving direct employees that caused absence from work for at least 24 hours.
 Any accident at work is unacceptable, therefore the only acceptable objective is a frequency rate equal to zero.
 Progresses can only be registered through the creation of a culture of safety, beyond mere legal obligations.
-Further details on Group performance on page F25.

-3 Renewable or recycled materials out of the total of materials used.
+Further details on Group performance on - 3 Renewable or recycled materials out of the total of materials used.
 Also considering the changes in the perimeter and the differentiation of the investment sectors, the objective is to keep this indicator safely above the 50% threshold.
 The continuous research for the responsible sourcing and use of materials will allow further contribution to the transition towards a regenerative economy.
-Details on page F28.

-4 CO2 emissions, Scope 1 and Scope 2 (market based) are considered.
+Details on page F28. - 4 CO2 emissions, Scope 1 and Scope 2 (market based) are considered.
 The objective is to decouple the creation of economic value from the carbon footprint.
 Market-based emissions best represent the ongoing efforts, which, for example, will lead to zero CO2 emissions from electricity purchase by the end of 2022.
-Upon further enhancement of Scope 3 emission accounting, the Group's performance are shown on page F29.

-5 Organization and Control Model 231.
-For new investments, adoption is expected within the second year of presence in the portfolio at the latest.

-6 Code of Ethics explicitly oriented towards sustainability and evolved Sustainability Policies, the adoption of which is foreseen for all new investments.
+Upon further enhancement of Scope 3 emission accounting, the Group will be ready to set Science Based Target programmes towards a net-zero economy.
+Details of the Group's performance are shown on page F29. - 5 Organization and Control Model 231.
+For new investments, adoption is expected within the second year of presence in the portfolio at the latest - 6 Code of Ethics explicitly oriented towards sustainability and evolved Sustainability Policies, the adoption of which is foreseen for all new investments.